Category Archives: Events

 Learn to play American Mah Jongg, a fun and fascinating tile game.
 Over these three sessions, new players will be taught the basics of understanding the tiles and the Mah Jongg card.
 You’ll soon be throwing out phrases like 6Bam!
 2Crak!
 Green Dragon! and Mah Jongg!
 Rules and strategies of play as well as game etiquette will be covered.

-Space is very limited for this program so please only register here you can commit to all 3 weeks.
+Register here .
+Space is very limited for this program so please only register if you can commit to all 4 weeks.

 View our Photo Release Policy, effective since February 1, 2019, here.